trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 ======================

 Panels are a completely customizable option for |lumina| users.
-By default, |lumina| users will have one panel stretched across the bottom of the primary screen and one smaller pop-up panel in the top middle of the primary screen.
-To adjust the default panels and add plugins, click the start menu and navigate :menuselection:`Preferences --> Configure Desktop --> Interface Configuration --> Floating Panels and Plugins`.
+By default, |lumina| users have one panel stretched across the bottom of the primary screen and one smaller pop-up panel in the top middle of the primary screen.
+To adjust the default panels and add plugins, click the start menu and navigate
+:menuselection:`Preferences --> Configure Desktop --> Interface Configuration --> Floating Panels and Plugins`.
 For demonstration purposes, a simple panel centered at the top of a secondary screen was utilized to show the various plugins listed below.